Bering Strait crossing: Exposed steel

-The weather also poses challenges to exposed steel.
-In Lin's design, concrete covers all structures, to simplify maintenance and to offer additional stiffening.
+The extreme arctic weather also poses a significant challenge to exposed steel and other construction materials.
+In Lin's design, concrete covers all structures to simplify maintenance and to offer additional stiffening.

 Ice floes

 Although there are no icebergs in the Bering Strait, ice floes up to 1.8 m thick are in constant motion during certain seasons, which could produce forces on the order of 44 MN on a pier.

-Tundra in surrounding regions
+Tundra in the surrounding regions

-Roads on either side of the strait would likely have to cross tundra, requiring either an unpaved road or some way to avoid the effects of permafrost.
+Roads on either side of the strait would need to be constructed in a way that enables them to cross extensive areas of tundra unhindered, requiring either an unpaved road or another solution to avoid the obstructing effects of permafrost.

 Likely route and expenses

 Place for the bridge, showing the Siberian ghost town of Naukan as its western terminus.

 Bridge option

-If the crossing is chosen as a bridge, it would probably connect Wales, Alaska, to a location south of Uelen.
-The bridge would also likely be divided by the Diomede Islands, which are at the middle of the Bering Strait.
+If the bridge is chosen over the tunnel as a type of fixed-link crossing, the most technically and economically feasible option would be to connect Wales, Alaska, to a location south of Uelen.
+In this case, predictions suggest that the link would likely not consist of a single, uninterrupted bridge but would rather be divided into several bridges that would be interconnected with each other by the Diomede Islands, located in the middle of the Bering Strait.

 In 1994, Lin estimated the cost of a bridge to be "a few billion" dollars.
 The roads and railways on each side were estimated to cost $50 billion.
 Lin contrasted this cost to petroleum resources "worth trillions".
 Discovery Channel's Extreme Engineering estimates the cost of a highway, electrified double-track high-speed rail, and pipelines at $105 billion (in 2007 US dollars), five times the original cost of the 1994 50 km Channel Tunnel.